 Four-year trials conducted by UCCE Kern County show Movento® insecticide/nematicide combined with Admire Pro® insecticide from Bayer provides long-lasting efficacy against root-knot nematodes.

-Recent trials conducted by the University of California Cooperative Extension – Kern County indicated that an early-May application of Movento® led to a 94% decrease in the number of vine mealybugs found in vineyards.
+Recent trials conducted by the University of California Cooperative Extension – Kern County indicated that an early-May application of Movento® led to a significant decrease in the number of vine mealybugs found in vineyards.

 Movento provides allover protection from mealybugs and nematodes throughout the season to help grape vines grow their strongest.
 Include Movento as part of your pest management program to protect your grapes and help ensure improved root health and higher quality fruit.